Linguistic Structure from a Bottleneck on Sequential Information Processing: Discussion

 \section{Discussion}

-Our results underscore the fundamental roles of prediction and memory in human cognition, and provide a link between the algebraic structure of human language and information-theoretic concepts used in machine learning and neuroscience.
-Our work joins the growing body of information-theoretic models of human language based on optimization for communicative efficiency \citep{mandelbrot1953informational,ferrericancho2003least,jaeger2011language,kemp2012kinship,zaslavsky2018efficient,gibson2019efficiency,futrell2022information}.
+Our results underscore the fundamental roles of prediction and memory in human cognition and provide a link between the algebraic structure of human language and information-theoretic concepts used in machine learning and neuroscience.
+Our work joins the growing body of information-theoretic models of human language based on resource-rational efficiency\citep{ferrericancho2003least,jaeger2011language,kemp2012kinship,zaslavsky2018efficient,gibson2019efficiency,levshina2022communicative}.

-\paragraph{Language models and machine learning} Large language models have recently revolutionized natural language processing.
-The foundation models underlying these systems are neural networks trained to predict the next token of text given previous tokens in an autoregressive fashion \citep{bommasani2021opportunities}.
-Our results suggest a connection between the structure of human language and the statistical prediction task performed by language models: linguistic structure makes autoregressive prediction easier by minimizing excess entropy.
-Although it has been claimed that large language models have little to tell us about the structure of human language---because their architectures do not reflect formal properties of grammars and because they can putatively learn unnatural languages as well as natural ones \citep{mitchell2020priorless,chomsky2023nyt,moro2023impossible}---our results suggest that these models have succeeded so well precisely because natural language is structured in a way that makes their prediction task simple.
-Indeed, neural architectures show biases toward natural linguistic structure only when trained on a true sequential prediction task \citep{ahuja2024learning}, and they struggle to learn languages that lack the information locality properties of human language \citep{kallini2024mission}.
+\paragraph{Language models} Large language models are based on neural networks trained to predict the next token of text given previous tokens.
+Our results suggest that language is structured in a way that makes this next-token prediction relatively easy, by minimizing the amount of information that needs to be extracted from the previous tokens to predict the following tokens.
+Although it has been claimed that large language models have little to tell us about the structure of human language---because their architectures do not reflect formal properties of grammars and because they can putatively learn unnatural languages as well as natural ones\citep{mitchell2020priorless,chomsky2023nyt,moro2023impossible}---our results suggest that these models have succeeded so well precisely because natural language is structured in a way that makes their prediction task relatively simple.
+Indeed, neural sequence architectures struggle to learn languages that lack information locality\citep{kallini2024mission,someya2025information}.

-Our results establish a connection between the structure of human language and the machine learning concept of Independent Components Analysis (ICA).
-ICA is a powerful method for taking input in which several sources are mixed together and separating it into meaningful components through minimization of mutual information \citep{bell1995blind}.
-For example, applied to images of faces, ICA separates out eyes, noses, and mouths as independent basis images \citep{bartlett2002face}.
-More generally, minimization of mutual information is widely deployed to create representations that are `disentangled' or compositional \citep{bengio2013representation,locatello2019challenging}.
-We propose that human languages follow a similar principle: minimization of excess entropy forces languages to perform a kind of generalized sequential ICA on the source distribution on meanings, factoring it into groups of approximately independent components which are expressed systematically as words and phrases.